Frequently Asked Questions (FAQ)

 Will the Police Department complete a VIN verification so I may register an out-of-state vehicle?

-The Crestview Police Department offers VIN verification services at no cost to city residents.
+Yes, the Crestview Police Department conducts VIN verification services at no cost to city residents.
 Please call our Communications Center at (850) 682-2055 to have an officer dispatched to you for a VIN verification.
-Please have the paperwork provided to you by the Tax Collector’s Office or DHSMV in-hand, as these forms are provided by the state and our officers typically do not carry them.
+Please have the paperwork provided to you by the Tax Collector’s Office or DHSMV in-hand and ready to be signed by the officer.

 Can an officer open my car if I locked my keys inside?